ISO/IEC 17025 2017 complete package

 He recalled how QSE Academy toolkits made their implementation simple and productive.

-After reviewing the firm’s packages and assessing customer reviews, our management decided to obtain toolkits from QSE Academy so we could quickly secure ISO 17025 accreditation.
+After reviewing the firm’s packages and assessing customer reviews, our management decided to obtain toolkits from QSE Academy so we could quickly secure ISO/IEC 17025 accreditation.

 Indeed, consultants from QSE Academy were very hands-on even if the documents they have provided are well-explained and very detailed.